 HOX loci were identified using BLAST, and their positions on scaffolds and contigs assessed.
 To identify HOX loci in other genomes, genome assembly files were downloaded from ENSEMBL Genomes [56] or Wormbase ParaSite [113, 114] and formatted for local search with BLAST+ [88].
 Homeodomain alignments were generated using Clustal Omega [115] and phylogenies estimated with RAxML [67] to classify individual homeodomains.

 Protein predictions from genomes of Annelida (1 species), Nematoda (9), Arthropoda (15), Mollusca (1), Priapulida (1) were retrieved from public databases (Supplementary Table S7).
-Proteomes were screened for isoforms (Supplementary Data S10) and longest isoforms were clustered with the proteins of H. dujardini and R. varieornatus using OrthoFinder 1.1.2 [61] at different inflation values (Supplementary Data File S8).
+Proteomes were screened for isoforms (Supplementary Data S12) and longest isoforms were clustered with the proteins of H. dujardini and R. varieornatus using OrthoFinder 1.1.2 [61] at different inflation values (Supplementary data S10).
 Proteins from all proteomes were functionally annotated using InterProScan [102].
-OrthoFinder output was analyzed using KinFin v0.8.2 [62] under two competing phylogenetic hypotheses: either “Panarthropoda”, where Tardigrada and Arthropoda share a more recent common ancestor distinct from Nematoda or where Tardigrada and Nematoda share a more recent common ancestor distinct from Arthropoda (see Supplementary Data S9 for input files used in KinFin analysis).
+OrthoFinder output was analyzed using KinFin [62] under two competing phylogenetic hypotheses: either “Panarthropoda”, where Tardigrada and Arthropoda share a more recent common ancestor distinct from Nematoda or where Tardigrada and Nematoda share a more recent common ancestor distinct from Arthropoda (see Supplementary Data S11 for input files used in KinFin analysis).
 Enrichment and depletion in clusters containing proteins from Tardigrada and other taxa was tested using a two-sided Mann-Whitney-U test of the count (if at least two taxa had non-zero counts) and results were deemed significant at a p-value threshold of p=0.01.

-A graph-representation of the OrthoFinder clustering (at Inflation value = 1.5) was generated using the generate_network.py script distributed with KinFin v0.8.2.
-The nodes in the graph were positioned using the ForceAtlas2 layout algorithm implemented in Gephi v0.9.1.
+A graph-representation of the OrthoFinder clustering (at Inflation value = 1.5) was generated using the generate_network.py script distributed with KinFin.
+The nodes in the graph were positioned using the ForceAtlas2 layout algorithm implemented in Gephi.